Trantorian1/extract_headers/README.md

 # extract_headers

-**Extract_headers** is a bash tool for automatically extracting headers from all c files in directory. *extract_headers* supports recursive searching of files so you do not need to execute it in every directory containing your c files.
+**Extract_headers** is a bash tool that automates header creation for all c files  in a directory. *extract_headers* supports recursive searching of files so you do not need to execute it in every directory containing your c files.
 Files **MUST** follow the 42 school norm for extraction to work.

 To use *extract_headers*, run the following command.
 ```bash